 You only need to pay a one-off set-up fee of €49 for your GBA Blocked Account.
 In addition to that, there are monthly costs of €5 for the management of the account.

 Moreover, a safety buffer of €100 has to be paid.
 However, this amount is no additional expense for you because it is usually refunded when you close your blocked account.

 The requirements regarding the total amount for a blocked account differ from state to state.
 We recommend you refer to the competent authorities in your state.
-In general, the minimum sum required for a German blocked account is €720 for each month you plan to stay in Germany.
-Of course, you can also deposit a higher amount.
+In general, the sum required for a German blocked account is €720 for each month you plan to stay in Germany.
+Depositing a higher sum is only possible if the competent visa authority confirms on an official document that it requests a higher amount.